-This Spice Cookies recipe is one of my favourite recipes I remember baking from my childhood.
-This delicious cinnamon, nutmeg and ginger recipe has similar flavors to Speculaas cookies, but aren't a shortbread and more chewier.
-Without molasses, they are easier to make with fewer ingredients, but more spice flavor!
+This Spice Cookies recipe is one of my favorite recipes I remember baking from my childhood.
+Based on a Dutch cookie recipe, this delicious cinnamon sugar cookie has similar flavors to Speculaas cookies, but are chewier.

 Spice Cookies for Christmas

 You'll love making these spice cookies year round, but they're especially popular during Christmas.
 They add to the festive feeling and will become a part of your holiday traditions.
 They're especially tasty when you enjoy them hot out of the oven, with a glass of cold milk.
 Perfect for Santa, or dad dressed in a Santa suit.

 How to Make Spice Cookies

 - Cream Butter - using mixer, cream butter with white sugar and brown sugar until light and fluffy. (about 2-3 minutes).
 Add eggs and whip for another 2-3 minutes until creamy

 - Mix - in a large bowl, combine flour, baking soda and spices and mix together

 - Pour - pour the creamed butter into the flour mixture.
 Stir together until combined, like a sticky cookie dough